asyncio example

 await queue.put(item)

-# indicate the producer is done
+# indicate the publisher is done

 await queue.put(None)